zdenman/zdenman/README.md

 ### Hi there 👋
-- I am UX Designer
+- I am UX Designer and front-end web developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React

 <!--
 **zdenman/zdenman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.